cicadacreativemag/ccm_website/content/submit.md

 ---

 # SUBMIT
-> Submissions for Issue 07 are currently **closed** and review is in-progress.
-Issue 08 submissions will open in the fall, so check back soon!
+> Submissions are currently **closed.** Issue 08 submissions will open soon though, so keep an eye out for announcements!

 {{< masonry >}}
 {{< cards/card-medium title="ISSUE 07: 'You are here'">}}